-Our Columbus auto accident lawyer can make it easier for you and lead your entire compensation case for damages.
+Our Columbus hit-and-run car accident lawyers can make it easier for you to seek fair compensation by leading your entire case for damages.
 Even if criminal charges are brought against the offending driver later, you can still file a civil claim or lawsuit against them to compensate you for your losses.
-When you become our client, we can do all of the following in your case:

 - Investigate the accident and gather evidence (e.g., a police report, medical records, witness testimony) that shows what happened